wizelineacademy/typesctipt-for-nodejs/README.md

 ### Bonus points

-Create an endpoint to under the `sales` route to list all the sells by week number of the year.
+Create an endpoint under the `sales` route to list all the sells by week number of the year.
 This endpoint sould return all the sales of a giving week and year.
 Ex. `/sales?year=2020&week=3 -> [Sale, ...]`.

 The endpoint should return an error if the week number is not valid for the given name.